 Parliament of Youth

 WHAT: The Parliament of Youth on Sustainability is the chance for ACT students from kindergarten to year 12 to have their say about how we should reduce Canberra’s ecological footprint and make Canberra a more sustainable city.
 Each school may enter up to three teams in each of the year group categories: K-Y3 (6 team members), Y4-Y6 (6 team members), Y7-Y9 (3 team members) and Y10-Y12 (2 team members).
-Each team should prepare a one-page Green Paper outlining their proposal for action (due 6 May 2016) and a 5 minute presentation about their proposal for delivery at the Parliament.
+Each team should prepare a one-page Green Paper outlining their proposal for action (due 5 May 2016) and a 5 minute presentation about their proposal for delivery at the Parliament.
+You can download an information flyer here.

 TOPIC: What is one action we should take to reduce Canberra’s ecological footprint?

-WATCH: The 2016 Parliament: In a Nutshell video (1:53) below for a quick run-down on what the Parliament is all about.
+WATCH: The 2017 Parliament of Youth on Sustainability video (1:38) below for a quick run-down on what the Parliament is all about.

 EXPERT PRESENTERS AVAILABLE: We have a list of expert volunteers happy to come to your class to present on the ecological footprint, sustainability, renewable energy, and more.
-Click for the presenter list and contact Anne Quinn at email@example.com or on 6231 2452 to book a speaker.
+Click for the presenter list and contact Donella Johnston at email@example.com or on 0431 360 181 to book a speaker.

 SCHOOL PERMISSION NOTES, INCLUDING MEDIA PERMISSION: All students attending the Parliament of Youth on Sustainability will need parent/carer permission for photographs and video to be taken of them on the day.
 Here’s information you may want to use for your school permission notes.